pabloripoll/localadmin/README.md

 In case of Dockerized projects, NodeJS *(w/PM2)*, .NET or JAVA...(in development)

 ## Installation
-Create directory to place this bash as follows with path example:
+By default the alias is the mnemotechnic `localnet` name.
+So, all following examples will use **localnet** as alias.
+If you want to use another alias, open `install.sh` file in main directory and change `ALIAS="localnet"` constant.

+Create directory where this script service is going to be placed.
+The following example will use:
 ```bash
 $ mkdir /var/www/admin; sudo chown $USER:root /var/www/admin; cd /var/www/admin;
 ```

 Open the `install.sh` file to update settings if needed.
-By default the alias is `localnet`.
 Then, run the installation script
 ```bash
 $ . install.sh
 ```

 Now you can run the script commands inside.
+For e.g.:
 ```bash
 $ localnet domains nginx
 ```